Brazil prosecutors find Olympic village workers living in squalor

 “There were cockroaches, rats and sewage in the residences.
 Many slept outside given all the filth,” said prosecutor Valeria Correa in a public statement on Friday.

-“Considering the degrading conditions and a unilateral change to the contract, when the company stopped paying rent, there are elements here characterising working conditions analogous to slavery,” she added.
+“Considering the degrading conditions and a unilateral change to the contract, when the company stopped paying rent, there are elements here characterizing working conditions analogous to slavery,” she added.

 Representatives for Brasil Global could not immediately be reached for comment.